redii/Wakebot/README.md

     !wake @xyz#1234 <1-3>

 In order to work properly you have to **mention** the person you want to wake up.
 The bot will then quickly try to wake up the specified person through messages in direct chat.
-If the person wont react, you can poke him a bit more with adding an number between 1 and 3 as second argument, so the bot will send the messages multiple times.
+If the person wont react, you can poke him a bit more with adding a number between 1 and 3 as second argument, so the bot will send the messages multiple times.
 The output should be something like this:

     .
     .